Computer and Systems Engineering

 PS!
 It is important to properly cite any sources (quotations, publications, ideas which are not your own etc.) used in your motivation letter, because to do otherwise would be plagiarism and result in disqualification.

-For the final grade, both background and motivation letter (0-10 points), and Skype interview (0-10 points) will be taken into account.
+For the final grade, both motivation letter (0-5 points; at least 2.5 required to continue) and online interview (0-5 points) will be taken into account.

 For general admission requirements please visit the Admissions section.